-Our new exciting late summer lunch & dinner menu and cafe-teria serving real barista coffee, fine teas and indulgent pastries and cakes will be available from Tuesday 21st August 2018, when the second phase of our refurbishment completes.
+The cafe-teria serving real barista coffee, fine teas and indulgent pastries and cakes will be available in mid September, when the second phase of our refurbishment completes.

 Nestled halfway along the Chalke Valley about 8 miles from Salisbury, you’ll find one of the most delightful pubs in Wiltshire, the Queens Head.
 Located in the centre of the quintessentially English village of Broad Chalke, the 18th Century pub is brimming with charm and character.